ArunB25/DataCollectionPipeline/README.md

 A nested dictionary stores the crags,with the buttresses there climbs and the images of the crag.
 The dictionary is saved to a .json file.

-Test for the ukc scraper was made to verify the methods return the corect data types under correct and incrorrect inputs and cirumstances.
+Test file for the ukc scraper was made to verify the methods return the corect data types under correct and incrorrect inputs and cirumstances.